filkry/gamechooser2/notes.md

 Gamechooser1 data is successfully imported, and now I keep thinking of things to do.
 I'd like to dump a list here so I hopefully don't forget all of them!

-+ add screen allow creating manual entry (non-IGDB)
-+ add screen display some metadata
-+ add screen go to edit
++ collection screen go to edit
-+ add screen reset choose state
++ collection screen reset choose state
-+ details screen pull additional stuff from IGDB
 + edit screen new own add/remove UI
 + randomizer implement algorithm
 + stats screen basic stats